metrorailings/OwlBlog/content/posts/week-5-insights.md

 Even great coaches like Kyle Shanahan can't work around shitty performances from their quarterbacks.

 Then again, Garoppalo might still be suffering hard from a high-ankle sprain he suffered just two weeks ago.
 Which is a reminder that when key players come back from injury, I need to assess whether they're truly healthy.
 People weren't actually expecting Garoppalo to come back earlier in the week, which should have been a red flag here.
+Could Shanahan have tried to rush Garoppalo back into action given the way the 49ers schedule dramatically ramps up over the next several weeks?